ChrisPritchard/ctf-writeups/tryhackme/enterprise.md

 Neither nik nor corporate-temp could log in over RDP, so moving on.

-## SPN
+## SPN / Kerberoasting

-This was the thing I required a tip for: I had never heard of SPNs before.
+This was the thing I required a tip for: I had never heard of SPNs before / andor conducted kerberoasting remotely.

 With these two users, nik and corporate-temp, I used the command `python2 ./GetUserSPNs.py LAB.ENTERPRISE.THM/contractor-temp:redacted` to list service principle names.
 It revealed one for a user name 'bitbucket'.
 Using the same command with `-request` got me a hash, which I then cracked with hashcat via `hashcat -m 13100 hash rockyou.txt` to get the bitbucket user's password.